The Sanskrit Heritage Site

 There are currently two versions of the dictionary.

-The first one is the original Heritage Sanskrit-French dictionary, which
+The first one is the original Heritage Sanskrit-French dictionary, that

 serves as morphology generator, and is thus fully equipped with grammatical